blarter4/HellsCanyonHandyman/unique-os-design.md

 The syntax uses `<-` to define events.
 Each event executes once its inputs are ready.
 There is no global state; all data flows through events.

+The prototype interpreter supports a `display` command for output and a simple `calc` command for arithmetic evaluation.

 ## Polychrome GUI

 NebulaX comes with Polychrome, a graphical shell where windows are arranged on translucent layers in 3‑D space.
 Users navigate by rotating the workspace and placing applications on different spatial planes.

+## Additional Components

+- **Quantum File Orchestrator** – a file system that stores objects by entangled identifier rather than path
+- **Event Graph Debugger** – visualizes event dependencies in real time
+- **Crystalline Security Layer** – capability-based permissions enforced by hardware keys

 ## Boot Demo